 to make it easier for pedestrians to cross).
 This material at pedestrian crossing points and raised tables is

 designed to provide a visual warning to drivers and act as a traffic calming feature.

-summer when weather conditions are typically more favourable for such work.
+Surface treatment works took place between June and September 2019 as weather conditions during the Summer period are typically more favourable for such work.

 What measures have been implemented to improve conditions for pedestrians?